felsangom/dotfiles/README.md

 ## AwesomeWM
 Copy the ```awesome``` folder into ~/.config and reload AwesomeWM.
 You'll need [awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets) for some awesome widgets to work.
 Just follow the link install instructions.
 You will also need a patched font for the icons.
-I'm using CaskaydiaCove Nerd Font and a customized version of the multicolor theme.
-If you chose a different font, remember to change config files acordingly (theme.lua, alacritty.yml, etc).
+I'm using CaskaydiaCove Nerd Font.
+If you chose a different font, remember to change config files accordingly (theme.lua, alacritty.yml, etc).

 ## Alacritty
 Need a Nerd Font.
 Download the ones you like, and customize in config files.
 I'm using the CaskaydiaCove Nerd Font.